Cinnamon maple prunes

 - Continue until smooth.

-- Add sugar, and cream for a further 5 minutes until all dissolved.
+- Add sugar, and cream and stir for a further 5 minutes until all dissolved.

 - Place the creamy polenta into a bowl.

 - Top with maple prunes and drizzle with some more maple syrup.